grafana/k6/README.md

 ## Configuration options

-Currently, environment variables only.
 It's worth to mention that the extension is using the [OpenTelemetry Go SDK](https://opentelemetry.io/docs/languages/go/getting-started/) that's why it's possible to use the configuration environment variables from the SDK.
 However, if the `K6_OTEL_*` environment variables are set, they will take precedence over the SDK configuration.

 ### k6-specific configuration